-With the Triangle Mastercard, you’ll get 4% Canadian Tire Money at Canadian Tire, Sport Check, Atmosphere, Sports Rousseau, Hockey Experts and other participating stores In Canada.
+With the Triangle Mastercard, you’ll get 4% Canadian Tire Money at Canadian Tire, Sport Check, Atmosphere, Sports Rousseau, Hockey Experts, and other participating stores In Canada.

 We are used to seeing a plethora of credit card options from banks and other types of financial institutions.
 In fact, we all use at least one of these.
-This makes it interesting to see whenever a non-financial institution comes up with a credit card of their own.
+This makes it interesting to see whenever a non-financial institution comes up with a credit card of its own.

 Canadian Tire and Triangle Mastercard

 Canadian Tire may be new to the financial services playing field, but it is by far one of the oldest establishments in Canada.
 This company has been around for almost a century, making it one of the biggest and oldest department store brands in Canada.

 Canadian Tire was also one of the pioneer brands to implement a store-loyalty program.
 This was as far back as 1958 when they launched Canadian Tire Money (CTM).
 The company initially made Canadian Tire Money as a physical currency.
 However, they’ve thankfully evolved with the times.

 In 2018, the company went through a full digital re-branding.
 The loyalty program became known as Triangle Rewards and the CTM is now tracked digitally with the use of fobs, cards, and apps.

 As for their two new credit card options, the Triangle Mastercard is the entry-level option while the Triangle Elite World Mastercard is the more premium choice.
 Still, both cards offer customers the opportunity to earn CTM whenever they shop, even outside Canadian Tire stores.